Special enrollment period

 - If you qualify for Medicare through disability: Social Security will automatically sign you up for Parts A and B and mail your Medicare card to you shortly before your benefits become effective.
 You can decline Part B if you choose — for example, if you are covered by health insurance provided by your own or your spouse's current employment — by following the instructions on the letter Social Security sends you.

-- If you're not a U.S. citizen: At or beyond age 65, you can apply for Medicare during a seven-month individual enrollment period that ends three months after the month in which you have both established legal residency and lived in the United States for five years.
+- If you're not a U.S. citizen: At or beyond age 65, you can apply for Medicare during a seven-month individual enrollment period that ends three months after the month in which you have both established permanent legal residency (received a green card) and lived in the United States continuously for five years.
 But if you have been married longer than one year to a U.S. citizen or legal resident who is at least age 62 and has worked and paid Medicare taxes for long enough, you may qualify for Medicare on your spouse's work record without having lived in the U.S. for five years.
 See related article "Medicare Entitlement for Foreign Spouses."

 - If you are living outside the United States when you turn 65 and not working, you're in a Catch-22 situation.
 You can either:

 Enroll in Part B during your initial enrollment period (IEP) and pay monthly premiums — even though Medicare does not cover medical services overseas; or

 Delay Part B until your return to this country — but then you risk a permanent late penalty and may have to wait for coverage.
 Except in very limited situations, medical coverage abroad does not entitle you to a special enrollment period when you return.

 - If you are in prison when you turn 65, it's another Catch-22 situation.
 You are expected to enroll in Part B and pay premiums while incarcerated, even if you have no income, or face late penalties and possibly delayed coverage on your release.